-Urban film making at its best, The Departed is a brutally violent, beautifully crafted, and incredibly well acted piece of film making that will leave you reeling.
+One of Martin Scorsese's best, The Departed is a brutally violent, beautifully crafted, and incredibly well acted piece of filmmaking that will leave you reeling.

 A remake of the Chinese crime epic Infernal Affairs, director Martin Scorsese and writer William Monaghan have taken a foreign classic and have recreated it into an excellent American crime thriller, which belongs in the top tier of Scorsese’s acclaimed filmography.